This article is part of a larger series on How to Do Payroll.

 Accepted at certain retail locations for a fee

 Learn more about these banks and what they can offer in our roundup of the best small business checking accounts.

 Direct Deposit Costs

 Banks usually charge a setup fee of up to $150.
-Some will charge monthly or transaction fees.
-According to the National Federation of Independent Business, this runs $1.50 to $1.90 per individual deposit.
-(Compare this to $3 or more for paper checks.)
+Some will charge monthly or transaction fees, which typically can run from $1.50 to $1.90 per individual transaction.

-Once you’ve decided on your direct deposit service, it should tell you the steps you need to set up your direct deposit.
-Remember that it can take up to 10 days to have everything in place, so don’t jump the gun and tell your employees to expect direct deposit with their next paycheck if it’s not yet possible.
+Once you’ve decided on your direct deposit service, it should tell you the steps you need to take to set up your direct deposit.
+Remember that it can take a few days to a week to have everything in place.
+It’s important to set realistic expectations with your team so your employees don’t expect direct deposit with their next paycheck if it’s not yet possible.

-Although direct deposit is one of the most common ways to pay employees, your workers must choose to be paid via direct deposit.
+Although direct deposit is the most common way to pay your employees, your workers still must choose to be paid via direct deposit.
 Many states have their own regulations about how employees can be paid and whether or not you can mandate electronic payments for your team.

 You will need signed consent to access your employee’s bank account information.
-We recommend you download a direct deposit authorization form template you can distribute to all employees to help collect their information more easily.
+We recommend you download our direct deposit authorization form template that you can distribute to all employees to help collect their information more easily.